robaleman/misc-data-science-projects/README.md

 [Link to dataset.](https://www.samhsa.gov/data/release/2017-national-survey-drug-use-and-health-nsduh-releases)

-Exploratory analysis of the prevalence of recreational drug use in the US based on the publicly avalilable National Survey on Drug Use and Health (NSDUH).
+Exploratory analysis of the prevalence of recreational drug use in the US based on the publicly avalilable National Survey on Drug Use and Health (NSDUH) against various socioeconomic variables.
 Lots of data visualization in Matplotlib/Seaborn.
-This dataset contains only a single year but the NSDUH has several decades of annual data: analyzing trends over time may make a very interesting extension for someone who can take the time to scrape it.
+This dataset contains only a single year but the NSDUH has a couple decades of annual data: analyzing trends over time may make a very interesting project extension for someone who can scrape it.
 (Python).

 ### EDA: Census Comparison Between Three Cities in Tennessee
 [Link to notebook.](https://github.com/robaleman/misc-data-science-projects/blob/master/TN_City_Demographics.ipynb)